Fast Simulation of Cosmological Neutral Hydrogen based on the Halo Model: Results

 \subsection{Angular Power Spectrum}

 Finally, the angular power spectra of the maps are calculated.
 For comparison with the halo model expressions described in sections \ref{sec:DM Angular Power Spectrum} and \ref{sec:HI Angular Power Spectrum}, we calculate overdensity maps by subtracting and dividing by the mean pixel mass for the dark matter maps and the mean pixel brightness temperature for the HI maps, respectively.
 The \textit{anafast} function of \texttt{HEALPix} is then used to calculate the angular power spectrum.
 As recommended in the documentation \footnote{\url{https://healpix.sourceforge.io/html/fac_anafast.htm}.}, the angular power spectrum is calculated up to a multipole moment of $\ell_\mathrm{max} = 2 \times NSIDE = 1024$ for $NSIDE = 512$.
-For a clean comparison between the halo model and the maps, one has to further correct the theoretical predictions for the sky coverage and the pixel window function. \footnote{\url{https://healpix.sourceforge.io/html/intro_Pixel_window_functions.htm}} For the former, we can simply divide the angular power spectrum expression from the halo model by the sky coverage.
+For a clean comparison between the halo model and the maps, one has to correct the theoretical predictions for the partial sky coverage and the pixel window function. \footnote{\url{https://healpix.sourceforge.io/html/intro_Pixel_window_functions.htm}} For the former, it was verified that dividing the angular power spectrum expression from the halo model by the sky coverage is sufficient in the multipole range of interest, with no further deconvolution of the sky mask required.
 For the latter, it is essential to subtract the Poisson shot-noise of the simulation before applying the correction.
 The pixel window function represents the smoothing of the signal from individual sources across the pixel area.
 However, the Poisson noise arises due to the discrete nature of the halos and is therefore independent of pixelization.
 Applying the pixel window function to the Poisson noise would result in an overestimation of the signal measured from the maps.
 By adapting the expression from \cite{Nicola_2020} for mass overdensity maps, the Poisson contribution to the angular power spectrum can be calculated as:

 where $\Omega_\text{pix}$ is the pixel area in steradians, $\big<m^2\big>$ the average of the squared halo masses in the map, $\overline{N}$ the average number of halos per pixel, and $\overline{m}$ the mean halo mass in the map.
 After applying the pixel window function correction, the Poisson noise is reintroduced to the signal.
 Figures \ref{fig:cl_dm} and \ref{fig:cl_hi} show the angular power spectrum for dark matter and HI calculated from the maps (black).
 For better visualisation, the $C_{\ell}$'s are averaged over 20 neighbouring $\ell$'s.
 The dark grey band shows the error of the mean value and the light grey band the standard deviation calculated on the bins.